ABOUT THE FOUNDATION

 Tony LaMar

-Legacy Planning officer, Archdiocese of Omaha
+Legacy Planning Officer, Archdiocese of Omaha

 Office of Stewardship & Development